Methods of Sales

 The methods described below are conducted offline, even if available items are displayed online.
 Users cannot bid or pay for items online.

 GSA conducts an auction when there are a large number of items for sale in one location.
 In these cases, GSA uses traditional auction methods.
-Prospective bidders receive a catalog of descriptions, bidding instructions, and an opportunity to inspect the merchandise prior to the sale or on the day of sale.
+Prospective bidders receive a catalog of descriptions, bidding instructions, and an opportunity to inspect the merchandise before the sale or on the day of sale.

 To view Surplus Personal Property Sales, select the desired geographic location for a listing of schedule sales at GSA's Surplus Personal Property Sales System.
-Online auctions are also available.

 Sealed Bid Sale